xiaolaba/ESP8266_MP3_DECODER/README.md

 This may help those who is new to this MCU / Linux build process. see https://github.com/xiaolaba/ESP8266_MP3_DECODER/blob/master/ReadMe.xiaolaba.txt

-rom images is ready for the job, https://github.com/xiaolaba/ESP8266_MP3_DECODER/tree/master/rom_RTHK2_public
+rom images are ready for the job, https://github.com/xiaolaba/ESP8266_MP3_DECODER/tree/master/rom_RTHK2_public

 this firmware relys on ESP8266 only, no DAC chip, no SRAM chip;